 Is a group effort the key to better weed control?

 Tackling weeds together – Controlling Fleaband & Ryegrass across different land uses

 Reports and Fact sheets

-This project is supported through funding from the Australian Government Department of Agriculture, Water and the Environment as part of its Rural R&D for Profit program and the Grains Research and Development Corporation and the Cotton Research and Development Corporation.
+This project is supported through funding from the Australian Government Department of Agriculture, Fisheries and Forestry as part of its Rural R&D for Profit program and the Grains Research and Development Corporation and the Cotton Research and Development Corporation.